aspnet/aspnet-docker/1.0.0-rc1-update1/README.md

 ASP.NET Core Preview Docker Image
 ====================

+**This repository is for the RC1 release of ASP.NET Core only.** For RC2 use (https://hub.docker.com/r/microsoft/dotnet/)[microsoft/dotnet].

 This repository contains `Dockerfile` definitions for [ASP.NET Core][home] Docker images.

 This project is part of ASP.NET Core.
 You can find samples, documentation, and getting started instructions for ASP.NET Core at the [Home][home] repo.